-The main goal of my field research in Egypt is to discover the roots of Oriental dance and to find out the latest news and happenings in about the Oriental dance scene there.
+The main goal of my field research in Egypt is to discover the roots of Oriental dance.
+In addition, I also want to find out the latest news and happenings in the Oriental dance scene there.

-On this page, I will share some short stories, videoclips and travel reflections melted together with some theory and historical facts.
+On this page, I will share some short stories, videoclips and travel reflections.
+To conclude, I will spice up my stories with some theory and historical facts.

 The most famous Gahawazee group of the second half of the 20th century was Banat Mazin.
 Two of them, Khairiya and Raja, are still living in Luxor, and Khairiya is still performing.
-This was one of those rare moments, where we could see both sisters dancing together again.
+This was one of those rare moments in my field research, where we could see both sisters dancing together again.
 We were lucky to have them with us on our boat in March 2019, on our journey from Luxor to Esna.

 VIDEO – TAHTIB